-Newhaven path gets in Paralympic Spirit
+Newhaven path gets in Paralympic spirit

 and on Freeview 262 or Freely 565

-Cuckmere Cycle Company kindly provided some adapted cycles which were available for anyone to try on the traffic-free route at Ouse Estuary Nature Reserve.
-The cycling was assisted by the team from MoveAbility who have years of experience in delivering cycling activities for people of all abilities.
+Walking and cycling charity Sustrans, Sussex Community Development Association (SCDA) and Cuckmere Cycle Company provided a variety of cycle styles which were available for free for anyone to try on the traffic-free route at Ouse Estuary Nature Reserve.

 Lucy Dance, inclusive active travel officer at Sustrans said the event was an opportunity for people to experience how cycling can allow many more people to get active and independent: